 This bill amends existing law to permit volunteer emergency workers to utilize a rear-facing blue light on their private vehicles while engaged in emergency services.
 Specifically, it modifies RSA 266:78-b, III, to include language that allows for the use of blue lights by emergency response employees or volunteers of a city, town, or village district, in addition to the previously authorized vehicles owned or leased by various law enforcement and emergency response agencies.
-The bill stipulates that when blue lights are installed on a private vehicle owned by or leased to a law enforcement officer, those lights must be covered when the vehicle is operated by someone other than the officer.
-Furthermore, the bill clarifies that the blue light on emergency response vehicles, excluding those used by sworn law enforcement officers and certain state officials, is restricted to a single, rear-facing light.
-It also mandates that private ambulance services that are no longer under contract with a city, town, or village district must remove the blue light upon the contract's expiration.
+The bill stipulates that when blue lights are installed on a private vehicle owned by or leased to a law enforcement officer, these lights must be covered when the vehicle is operated by someone other than the officer.
+Furthermore, the bill maintains restrictions on the use of blue lights, stating that they shall be limited to a single, rear-facing light on vehicles not used by sworn law enforcement officers, state probation and parole officers, or state correctional officers during their official duties.
+It also requires that private ambulance services remove the blue light if they are no longer contracted with a city, town, or village district.
 The act is set to take effect 60 days after its passage.

 Statutes affected: